Heinrich Tessenow: Biography

 During the next years, under the Weimar Republic, Tessenow became a member of the Bund Deutscher Architekten and of the Deutscher Werkbund, he received a first laurea honoris causa by the University of Rostock then a second laurea honoris causa by the Technische Hochschule of Stoccarda and finally he became a member of the Bund Deutscher Architekten.

 Tessenow taught at the Technische Hochschule in Berlin-Charlottenburg from 1926 until 1934 when he was fired by the Nazist administration.
-Curiously Tessenow is also known through his student and one-time assistant, the Reichsarchitect Albert Speer who later became a cabinet minister during the Third Reich.
+Tessenow is also known through his student and one-time assistant, the Reichsarchitect Albert Speer who later became a cabinet minister during the Third Reich.
 Tessenow taught Speer in 1925 (after Speer had been rejected from Hans Poelzig's class for bad drawing technique), who became Tessenow's assistant in 1927 at the age of 22.
 Speer's memoirs describe Tessenow's personal, discursive, informal teaching style, and his preference for architecture that expressed national culture and simplified forms.
 He was known for the saying, "The simplest form is not always the best, but the best is always simple."

 Until the end of World War II he lived retired in his country house, spending most of his time studying the reconstruction of urban centres in the Pomerania and Mecklenburg regions.

 After the war he was asked to teach at the University of Berlin by the Soviet administration, where he was named Emeritus Professor.
 He spent the last years of his life on some important works never finished.